collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Thank You

-You can also contact me by email or on Twitter.
+Feel free to contact me by email or on Twitter.

 Useful Links:
 https://git.io/v7LGr